-- 80% shall be allocated to the National Park Service for high-priority deferred maintenance projects, ensuring parity between transportation and nontransportation projects;
+- 80% shall be allocated to the National Park Service for priority deferred maintenance projects, ensuring parity between transportation and nontransportation projects;

-- 10% shall be for the national wildlife refuge system maintenance backlog;
+- 10% shall be allocated for the national wildlife refuge system maintenance backlog;

-- 5% shall be for the public access and recreation backlog on public lands; and
+- 5% shall be allocated for addressing the public access and recreation backlog on public lands; and

-- 5% shall be for school construction and deferred maintenance backlogs.
+- 5% shall be allocated for addressing the Bureau of Indian Education school construction and deferred maintenance backlogs.